Blue Knights Announce 2019 Percussion Staff

 Mike is currently a designer/composer for the Blue Knights Drum & Bugle Corps, a designer/composer for Broken City Percussion, a board member and co-founder of SCPA (Southern California Percussion Alliance), a partner at Broken City Artists, a Yamaha performing artist and proudly using Evans Drumheads, Zildjian Cymbals, and Vic Firth Sticks/Mallets.

 Phil Idell – Front Ensemble Manager

 Phil’s performance experience includes Pacific Crest, the Blue Devils, and RCC Indoor Percussion.
-Phil is looking forward to his third year on staff with Blue Knights Drum & Bugle Corps.
+Phil is looking forward to another year on staff with Blue Knights.

 Brandon Amaral – Front Ensemble Instructor

 Brandon Amaral is a Southern California front ensemble educator returning to the Blue Knights percussion staff.
 Brandon earned his Bachelor of Science in Applied Mathematics from California State University San Bernardino and is currently earning a single subject teaching credential in Secondary Level Mathematics at CSU Fullerton.
 Brandon directs the front ensemble at Diamond Bar HS and serves as instructional staff with Broken City Percussion and the Riverside City College Marching Tigers.

 Brandon studied percussion under Dr. Matthew Altmire at Mt.
 San Antonio College and performed with RCC Indoor Percussion, The Academy Drum & Bugle Corps, and the Madison Scouts Drum & Bugle Corps.
 Past teaching credits include seasons with POW Percussion, Dark Sky Percussion, Mandarins, and Pacific Crest.

 Vanessa Santiago – Front Ensemble Instructor